These laws in DC, Maryland and Virginia take effect on July 1 - WTOP News

 Auto sears ban: HB 22 prohibits “auto sears” — a device used in converting a semiautomatic firearm to shoot automatically without manual reloading by a single function of the trigger.

-State pollinator: HB 517 makes the European honey bee as the official state pollinator.
+State pollinator: HB 517 makes the European honey bee the official state pollinator.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.